RPC vs GraphQL/REST

 The databases of large companies can become too complex for the frontend team.

-Instead of the frontend team directly accessing the databases with Telefunc & SQL/ORM queries, we create a GraphQL API that is simpler to use.
-We essentially use GraphQL to abstract away the complexities of our databases.
+Instead of the frontend team directly accessing the databases with Telefunc & SQL/ORM queries, you create a GraphQL API that is simpler to use.
+You essentially use GraphQL to abstract away the complexities of your databases.

 For performance-critical apps deployed at large scale, such as Twitter or Facebook, it is common to use several database technologies at once.
-We can then even use GraphQL to simplify the life of not only the frontend developers but also the backend developers: the backend developers then also use the GraphQL API instead of directly accessing our databases.
+You can then even use GraphQL to simplify the life of not only the frontend developers but also the backend developers: the backend developers then also use the GraphQL API instead of directly accessing your databases.

 A GraphQL API enables an independent database development which can become a crucial strategy at scale.